Bit manipulation operators manipulate individual bits within a variable.

 Why bother with bitwise operators?

 Using bitwise operators, it is possible to write functions that allow us to compact 8 booleans into a single byte-sized variable, enabling significant memory savings at the expense of more complex code.
 In the past, this was a good trade-off.
-Today, it is not.
+Today, at least for application programming, it is probably not.

 Now memory is significantly cheaper, and programmers have found that it is often a better idea to code what is easiest to understand and maintain than what is most efficient.
-Consequently, bitwise operators have somewhat fallen out of favor, except in certain circumstances where maximum optimization is needed (eg. scientific programs that use enormous data sets, or games where bit manipulation tricks can be used for extra speed).
+Consequently, bitwise operators have somewhat fallen out of favor, except in certain circumstances where maximum optimization is needed (eg. scientific programs that use enormous data sets, games where bit manipulation tricks can be used for extra speed, or embedded programming, where memory is still limited).
 Nevertheless, it is good to at least know about their existence.

 There are 6 bit manipulation operators: